thekayshawn/thekayshawn.github.io/src/content/experience/fiverr.md

   - "Developed APIs, web scrapers, SEO tools, email templates, chrome extensions, and landing pages."
 ---

-## How It All Started
+## What Was Going On

-This was basically where I cut my teeth as a developer.
-Spent over 2 years on Fiverr working with all kinds of clients from around the world, building everything you can imagine.
-It was like boot camp for web development - you learn fast when you're dealing with real clients and real deadlines.
+Fiverr was a **mixed bag of everything** - my entry point into professional web development.
+I spent over 2 years working with clients from around the world, building everything from simple websites to complex automation tools.
+It was like boot camp for web development where you learn fast dealing with real clients and real deadlines.

+## How Things Evolved

+I delivered **websites built in React and PHP**, backed by CMSs such as **Wordpress and Sanity**.
+I developed **APIs**, **web scrapers**, **SEO tools**, **email templates**, **chrome extensions**, and **landing pages**.
+The variety of projects meant constantly learning new technologies and solving diverse technical challenges.

 ## What I Was Building

-### Complete Websites
+### Website Development

-Built tons of full websites from scratch:
-- React apps that actually worked and looked good
-- PHP backends with MySQL databases (the classic combo)
-- WordPress and Sanity CMS setups so clients could manage their own content
-- Made sure everything worked on mobile because that's where everyone browses
+I delivered websites built in **React and PHP**, backed by CMSs such as Wordpress and Sanity.
+Projects ranged from simple brochure sites to complex e-commerce platforms with custom functionality.
+Each project required adapting to different client needs, budgets, and technical requirements.

-### Cool Custom Tools
+### Custom Tool Development
-This is where things got interesting - clients needed weird stuff:
-- Chrome extensions for automating boring tasks
-- Web scrapers to pull data from competitors
-- SEO tools to help with rankings
-- Email templates that didn't look like garbage

-### Business Problem Solvers
-Built stuff that actually helped people make money:
-- Landing pages designed to convert visitors
-- APIs so different systems could talk to each other
-- Automation scripts to save people time
-- Custom database setups for specific business needs
+I developed **APIs**, **web scrapers**, **SEO tools**, **email templates**, and **chrome extensions** for various client automation needs.
+These tools solved specific business problems like competitor research, workflow automation, and data collection.

+### Diverse Project Portfolio

+I built landing pages designed for conversion, automation scripts for efficiency, and custom database solutions for specific business requirements.
+The variety meant working across different industries and technical stacks, from simple HTML/CSS fixes to complex multi-system integrations.

 ## The Tech I Got Good At

-Frontend: HTML, CSS, JavaScript, React, TypeScript - all the usual suspects
+- Frontend: HTML, CSS, JavaScript, React, TypeScript - all the usual suspects
-Backend: PHP and MySQL mostly, plus API development
+- Backend: PHP and MySQL mostly, plus API development
-Tools: Browser extension APIs, web scraping libraries, whatever got the job done
+- Tools: Browser extension APIs, web scraping libraries, whatever got the job done
-CMS: WordPress (obviously) and Sanity for the headless stuff
+- CMS: WordPress (obviously) and Sanity for the headless stuff

-## Some Cool Projects

-Built an e-commerce platform in React with payment integration that actually worked.
-Made a Chrome extension that over 1000 people used for workflow automation (which was pretty cool to see).
-Created this web scraping tool for a marketing agency that saved them 20+ hours a week.
-Also did a multi-language WordPress site with custom fields and all that jazz.

-## Client Wins
+## Foundation Building

-One marketing agency needed competitor research automated - built them a scraper that saved 20+ hours per week of manual work.
-An e-commerce client wanted a better product catalog, so I built them a React-based system with real-time inventory that boosted their sales by 40%.
-Also helped another client with email campaigns - made templates and automation that improved their open rates by 35%.

-## What I Actually Learned

-The biggest thing was learning how to figure out what clients actually needed versus what they said they wanted.
-Every project was different, so you had to be creative with solutions.

-Managing multiple clients at once was intense but taught me how to prioritize and communicate properly.
-Plus working on so many different types of projects meant I got exposed to tons of technologies and industries really quickly.

-Honestly, Fiverr was the perfect training ground.
-You deal with real pressure, real deadlines, and real people who need stuff to work.
-It's way different from tutorial projects - this stuff had to actually function in the real world.
+Fiverr was the perfect training ground for understanding client needs versus requirements, managing multiple projects simultaneously, and delivering solutions under tight deadlines.
+Working across diverse industries and technical stacks provided broad exposure to different technologies and business domains.
+The experience taught me to be adaptable, communicate effectively with non-technical clients, and deliver functional solutions that solve real business problems rather than just tutorial-level projects.